 Breast Reduction in Phoenix, AZ

 Breasts that are too large for your body frame can cause an array of physical and emotional problems.
-Board-certified plastic surgeon Dr. Larry C. Leverett performs breast reduction on women in Phoenix, Chandler, Gilbert and the surrounding communities of Arizona who suffer from back pain or low self-esteem as a result of overly large breasts.
+Board-certified plastic surgeon Dr. Larry C. Leverett performs breast reduction on women in or around the Greater Phoenix area, such as Ahwatukee, Chandler and Gilbert, who suffer from back pain or low self-esteem as a result of overly large breasts.